VirtoCommerce/vc-module-content/README.md

 ### Virto Commerce Theme

-Each theme template comes with its own theme settings.
+Each theme template comes with its own settings.
 These settings allow you to customize your ecommerce website's design without requiring HTML or CSS knowledge.

 Change logo, fonts, colors and more.
 Make your ecommerce website have the look you like.